AlanYinghuiChen/Share/IRES.md

+Previous studies have shown that 10% of the mRNA may contain the IRESs (Spriggs et al., 2008; Weingarten-Gabbay et al., 2016)

+Cap-dependent translation becomes impaired under stress conditions (Spriggs et al., 2010; Ryoo and Vasudevan, 2017), therefore it is tempting to speculate that many of the novel ORFs might encode peptides with functions in cellular stress response pathways.

+The requirement of IRESs is easy to fulfill, and thus many sequences can drive cap-independent translation.

+#### alternative translation
+Similar to alternative splicing, this ‘alternative translation’ may serve as a new mechanism to increase the proteome complexity encoded by the human genome

 #### cellular IRESs
 The cellular IRESs can be roughly classified into two types based on the mechanisms of ribosome recruitment:
 - type I IRESs